Skip to main content

 Muscle tiredness

-This is sometimes called asthenia.
-It is a sense of weariness or exhaustion that you feel when using the muscle.
-The muscle isn't genuinely weaker, it can still do its job but it takes you more effort to manage it.
 This type of weakness is often seen in people who have chronic fatigue syndrome, sleep disorders, depression, and chronic heart, lung, and kidney disease.
 It may be due to a reduction in the speed with which the muscle can get its energy supply.

 Muscle 'fatigability'

 Some muscle tiredness is mainly muscle 'fatigability' - the muscle starts off normally but tires very quickly and takes longer than normal to recover.
-This often goes with muscle tiredness but is particularly seen in some uncommon conditions such as myasthenia gravis and myotonic dystrophy.
+This often goes along with muscle tiredness but is also particularly seen in some uncommon conditions such as myasthenia gravis and myotonic dystrophy.

 Lack of use

 Lack of muscle fitness (deconditioning) is one of the most common causes of muscle weakness.
 It may occur as a result of an inactive (sedentary) lifestyle.
 If muscles are not used then the fibres within the muscles are partially replaced with fat.
-Muscle wasting will eventually occur: muscles become less chunky and more floppy.
-Each fibre is just as strong but there aren't so many of them and they don't contract so effectively.
-When you feel them they may be floppy and a little reduced in bulk.
-This leads to easy tiring when you try to do things that would have been easier when the muscles were fit.
-The condition is reversible with sensible, regular exercise regimes.
-It gets worse and more marked with increasing age.
+Muscle wasting will eventually occur; muscles become less bulky and more floppy.

-Muscle power is greatest and recovery times are shortest in our 20s and 30s.
+Muscle power is greatest and the recovery times are shortest in our 20s and 30s.
 This is why most great athletes are in this age range.
 However, building of muscles through regular exercise can be done at any age.
 Many successful long-distance runners are aged over 40.
-Muscle tolerance for prolonged activity such as marathon running remains high for longer than the powerful, short-burst activities like sprinting.
+Muscle tolerance for prolonged activity such as marathon running remains high for longer than that for the powerful, short-burst activities like sprinting.

 Ageing